YouTube Short lets YupVid upload short videos to a YouTube channel.

 Step 7: Add the authorized redirect URI

-After you create the OAuth client, Google shows:- Client ID
+After you create the OAuth client, Google shows:

 Step 9: Enter the credentials in YupVid